go-outside-labs/nft-economics-toolkit/README.md

 <br>

 * **[NFTs from zero to hero](zero_to_hero.md)**
-  * (toolkit compilated while i helped co-found the blockchain team at shopify, bull'21)
+  * (toolkit compiled while i helped co-found the blockchain team at shopify, bull'21)

 <br>